-The Main cabinet contains the main turnstile controller, I/O control board, motor and motor controller board, power supply, sensor receivers, one moving barrier arm, and a power switch located at the base on the secured side.
+The center portion of the Main Cabinet contains the main turnstile controller, I/O control board, motor and motor controller board, safety sensor receivers, one moving barrier, and a power switch located at the base on the secured side.

-The reveal of the Main cabinet contains a user status display that communicates lane status to the user.
-A card reader is normally installed during installation underneath the lid below the user status display.
+The top channel of the Main Cabinet contains the operational sensor receivers, a drive system, and a User Status Display that communicates turnstile status to the user.
+A card reader is normally installed during installation underneath the lid below the card reader icon.